fsiamp/egkelados-chatbot/README.md

 Egkelados is a chatterbot which attempts to imitate a human-based conversation by using AI technology.
 You can type any kind of message and Egkelados will reply to your thoughts.

-The application was developed in PHP/HTML and PandoraBots API has been used.
+The application was developed in PHP/HTML and PandoraBots API has been used.<Br>
 It is a desktop application which is compatible with Windows.